 - Continuity of care is essential to minimise the potential for interruption in treatment and care and ensure that there is no delay in accessing appropriate care and treatment during the admission, transfer or discharge process.
-This will entail effective collaboration and communication between agencies, services and teams as well as enhancing the recovery journey of the service user. - BSMHFT will focus on the need to ensure risk is effectively communicated between all of the individuals and agencies involved in a person's care when care is being transferred from one team to another within BSMHFT or where care is transferred to another agency including discharge from Trust services. - Service users, families and carers will be involved in all decisions related to admission, transfer and discharge, where clinically appropriate. - Service users will be provided with information about follow up arrangements. - GP's will receive prompt information about treatment, current medication and follow up. - Confidentiality principles will be adhered to but should not compromise patient safety. - The Trust positively supports individuals with learning disabilities and ensures that noone is prevented from accessing the full range of mental health services available.
-Staff will work collaboratively with colleagues from learning disabilities services and other organisations, in order to ensure that service users and carers have a positive episode - of care whilst in our services and that recovery is promoted.
+This will entail effective collaboration and communication between agencies, services, service users, family/carers and teams as well as enhancing the recovery journey of the service user. - BSMHFT will focus on the need to ensure risk is effectively communicated between all of the individuals and agencies involved in a person's care when care is being transferred from one team to another within BSMHFT or where care is transferred to another agency including discharge from Trust services. - Service users, families and carers will be involved in all decisions related to admission, transfer and discharge during every critical decision points in their pathway, where clinically appropriate. - Service users will be provided with information about follow up arrangements. - GP's will receive prompt information about treatment, current medication and follow up. - Confidentiality principles will be adhered to but should not compromise patient safety.

+- The Trust positively supports individuals with learning disabilities and autism and ensures that no-one is prevented from accessing the full range of mental health services available.
+Staff will work collaboratively with colleagues from learning disabilities services and other organisations, in order to ensure that service users and carers have a positive episode of care whilst in our services and that recovery is promoted.
 Information is shared appropriately in order to support this. - The CPA process will provide the supporting framework and evidence for decisions relating to admission, transfer and discharge.